vuestorefront/vue-storefront/docs/guide/cookbook/data-import.md

 ### 1. Preparation
 You need a [Vue Storefront API](https://github.com/DivanteLtd/vue-storefront-api) instance [installed](setup.html) on your machine to run the migration. <br />
-You need an Elasticsearch instance  [running](setup.html) into which the data will be migrated
+You need an Elasticsearch instance  [running](setup.html) into which the data will be migrated.

 ### 2. Recipe
 1. Run a node script from **Vue Storefront API root path** which is configured out of the box.
 ```bash